Geogouz/ARLCL-Optimizer/README.md

 The cooperative localization engine based on **Mass Spring** which was used as a baseline.

 The python script supports only headless mode (for batch execution) and requires batch results being available from ARLCL-Optimizer.
+The user needs to configure and call sequentially the provided *ms-localizer_batch-run.bat*, or use directly the CLI according to the following example:

 ----